aslan1301/PROJECT-2/README.md

 *  We first narrowed down columns from the initial dataframe, sorted a new Billboard dataframe by: Artists, Name, Weekly.rank, Weeks.on.chart, Date, Genre:
 ![name-of-you-image](https://github.com/aslan1301/PROJECT-2/blob/main/Images/Billboard2.PNG?raw=true)

+* The intial file had multiple artist and genres within a single column.
+We had to split these out to make the data more user friendly.

 * Then we cleaned up the dataframe and dropped two columns to create our final table:
 ![name-of-you-image](https://github.com/aslan1301/PROJECT-2/blob/main/Images/Billboard%203.PNG?raw=true)